pmndrs/zustand/docs/middlewares/persist.md

 ### Persisting a state with custom storage

-In this mini tutorial, we’ll create a simple position-tracking system using vanilla store, where the position state is persisted in the URL's search parameters.
+In this mini tutorial, we'll create a simple position-tracking system using vanilla store, where the position state is persisted in the URL's search parameters.
 This approach allows state persistence directly in the browser's URL, which can be useful for maintaining state across page reloads or sharing links with state embedded.